course-details-portlet

 The following themes will be covered during the course:

-• Development of own research based activities for use in the classroom and for dissemination in other situations.
+• Development of own research-based activities for use in classrooms and dissemination in other contexts.

 Learning outcome